phetsims/vector-addition/doc/model.md

 To manipulate vectors:
 * add/remove vectors by dragging them between the toolbox and the graph
-* drag a vector's tail to translate
+* move a vector by dragging its tail
-* drag a non-sum vector's tip to rotate or scale
+* scale or rotate a vector by dragging its tip

 There are 2 "snap modes" that determine which vector quantities snap to integer values.
 Selection of the snap mode is controlled by the radio buttons at the lower-right of the screen.